 - hbs: Adapter for Handlebars.js, an extension of Mustache.js template engine.

-- Squirrelly: Blazing-fast template engine that supports partials, helpers, custom tags, and caching.
+- Squirrelly: Blazing-fast template engine that supports partials, helpers, custom tags, filters, and caching.
 Not white-space sensitive, works with any language.

 - combyne.js: A template engine that hopefully works the way you’d expect.